usethesource/rascal-website/docs/Library/analysis/statistics/SimpleRegression.md

 Intercept of regression line.
 #### Description

-Returns the http://en.wikipedia.org/wiki/Root_of_a_function[intercept] of the estimated regression line.
+Returns the [interce](http://en.wikipedia.org/wiki/Root_of_a_function) of the estimated regression line.
-The least squares estimate of the intercept is computed using these http://www.xycoon.com/estimation4.htm[normal equations].
+The least squares estimate of the intercept is computed using these [normal equations](http://www.xycoon.com/estimation4.htm)

 ## function interceptStdErr {#analysis-statistics-SimpleRegression-interceptStdErr}